rtrouton/Show-or-Hide-Desktop-Icons/README.md

 ***How Show or Hide Desktop Icons.app works***

-**Show or Hide Desktop Icons.app** Show or Hide Desktop Icons.app is an Automator application that uses shell scripting behind the scenes to run the needed commands.
+**Show or Hide Desktop Icons.app** is an Automator application that uses shell scripting behind the scenes to run the needed commands.
 When the application is launched, the following process takes place:

 The script inside the Automator application determines if the desktop icons are set to be hidden or visible by checking for the following conditions: